albertoOA/know_cra/README.md

 rosrun konw_cra reasoning_with_owlready2.py
 ```

 **[1]** A. Olivares-Alarcos, A. Andriella, S. Foix and G. Alenyà.
-Robot explanatory narratives of collaborative and adaptive experiences, 40th IEEE International Conference on Robotics and Automation (ICRA), 2023, London, United Kingdom, submitted.
+Robot explanatory narratives of collaborative and adaptive experiences, 40th IEEE International Conference on Robotics and Automation (ICRA), 2023, London, United Kingdom, to appear.